Birgenair Flight 301: Accident

 During takeoff roll at 23:42 AST (03:42 UTC), the captain found that his airspeed indicator (ASI) was malfunctioning but he chose not to abort the takeoff.
-The first officer's ASI was functional, though subsequent warning indicators would cause the aircrew to question its veracity as well.
-The aircraft took off normally at 23:42 AST, for the first leg of the flight.
+The first officer's ASI was functional, though subsequent warning indicators caused the aircrew to question its veracity as well.
+The aircraft took off normally at 23:42 AST for the first leg of the flight.
 At 2500 ft, the flight switched to main air traffic control and was instructed to climb to flight level 280 (28,000 ft).
 The autopilot was engaged 1 minute and 30 seconds into the flight.

-Approximately 10 seconds later, two warnings: rudder ratio and Mach airspeed trim appeared.
-The crew was at that point becoming increasingly confused, because the captain's ASI showed over 300 kn and was increasing and the first officer's ASI, which was correct, was showing 220 kn and decreasing.
+Approximately 10 seconds later, two warnings—rudder ratio and Mach airspeed trim—appeared.
+The crew was at that point becoming increasingly confused because the captain's ASI showed over 300 kn and increasing, and the first officer's ASI, which was correct, was showing 220 kn and decreasing.

-Then, the captain assumed that both ASI are wrong, and decided to check circuit breakers.
+Then, the captain assumed that both ASI were wrong and decided to check the circuit breakers.
 When the first circuit breaker was checked, the overspeed warning appeared, as the captain’s ASI, the primary source of the information about airspeed for autopilot, was showing airspeed near 350 kn and increasing.
-Then, the second circuit breaker was pulled to silence the warning.
+Then the second circuit breaker was pulled to silence the warning.
 As the plane was climbing through 4700 ft, the captain's ASI read 350 kn.
 The autopilot, which was taking its airspeed information from the same equipment that was providing faulty readings to the captain's ASI, increased the pitch-up attitude and reduced power in order to lower the plane's airspeed.
 The first officer's ASI was giving a correct reading of 200 kn and was still decreasing.
 With all contradictory warnings given by the plane, the confused captain decided to reduce thrust of the plane, believing it was flying too fast.